12 Jaw-Dropping Destinations in the Balearic Islands to Visit This Year

 12. Balearic Islands Natural Park

-Want bragging rights to Balearic spots your friends haven’t seen?
-The Balearic Islands Natural Park network showcases remarkable biodiversity beyond the tourist hotspots.
-The Cabrera Archipelago Maritime-Terrestrial National Park south of Mallorca offers the Mediterranean’s most pristine waters for snorkeling.
-Daily boats from Colònia de Sant Jordi provide access to this untouched paradise.
-On Mallorca, the S’Albufera Natural Park features boardwalks through reed beds where herons and ibis feed.
+The Balearic Islands Natural Park network shows you a completely different side of these islands beyond beaches and nightlife.
+Cabrera Archipelago Maritime-Terrestrial National Park south of Mallorca offers the Mediterranean’s most pristine waters – the daily boats from Colònia de Sant Jordi take you to this untouched paradise where snorkeling feels like exploring an aquarium.

 The Balearic Islands Natural Park provides a welcome change of scenery if you're looking for a vacation from the seaside bustle.